Loading...

 First Conference of Speakers of Parliament - Athens, 15-16 October 1997

 Parliamentary cooperation and its institutional form were given a conceptual outline during the Greek Chairmanship-in-Office (1997 – 1998) when the First Conference of Speakers of Parliament in South East Europe was held.
-Then, for the first time, the concept of „regular meetings at the highest parliamentary level” took shape, with “meetings held on a rotation principle using the model of Speakers of Parliament meetings held by European Union Member States”.
+Then, for the first time, the concept of „regular meetings at the higghest parliamentary level” took shape, with “meetings held on a rotation principle using the model of Speakers of Parliament meetings held by European Union Member States”.
 It was therefore proposed that the host country should at the same time hold the Chairmanship-in-Office and act as coordinator of South East European parliamentary cooperation.
-Creating a Working Group to include representatives and experts of each Parliament in South East Europe to work on the implementation of resolutions made at parliamentary summits was proposed.
-The Working Group was expected to discuss and reach an agreement on the issue of institutionalising the Parliamentary Assembly of South East European countries.
+Creating a Working Group to incllude representatives and experts of each Parliameent in South East Europe to work on the implementation of resolutions made at parliamentary summits was proposed.
+The Working Group was expected to discuss and reach an agreement on the issue of institutionalising the Parliamentary Asembly of South East -European countries.

 Second Conference of Speakers of Parliaments of South East Europe, Skopje, 19-21 March 2001